wallenjos01/MidnightCore/README.md

 ### Modules
 - Each `Server` has a `ModuleRegistry` containing `ServerModule` instances.
 - Additional `ServerModule` types can be created and registered to `ServerModule.REGISTRY`
+- Module configuration can be found in a file called `modules.json(.yml)` in the server configuration directory.
 - A few modules are enabled by default:
   - `midnightcore:skin`
     - Allows mods to change player skins.